HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-service-background-task.md

 }
 ```

+## Consuming a scoped service in a background task

 You should implement `IScheduledTask` if you want to have the ability to config the schedule for the task to run, for example 1 a days, every hours, etc. using cron expression.